suffolklibraries/lgc/content/collections/events/james-mcdermott-manatomy.md

     content:
       -
         type: text
-        text: 'Visit the Ipswich Library and celebrate LGBTQIA+ history month!
+        text: 'Visit Ipswich County Library and celebrate LGBTQIA+ history month!
 The library will host an artist, James McDermott, which will showcase his poetry film '
       -
         type: text
         marks: